Wendye.wagner@aol.com

 1. Placing a deposit?

 I normally do not take a deposit for a puppy until after a litter is born and or I keep a waiting list for a deposit.
-Normally I take a deposit for a puppy once a pregnancy is confirmed and you have been on a waiting list for that litter.
+Normally I take a deposit for a puppy once the puppy is born and a specific puppy you have spoken for.

-Placing a deposit assures you a pick from my current & upcoming litters but the choice is yours.
-The deposit is refundable -- if you do not see a puppy at the time of selection, you may transfer the deposit to the next litter or get a refund.
-I would not require anyone to take a puppy they are not happy with....since more importantly adoptive families to be satisfied and a correct match with their puppy.
+Placing a deposit assures you a pick from my current litter.
+The deposit is refundable -- I would not require anyone to take a puppy they are not happy with....since more importantly adoptive families to be satisfied and a correct match with their puppy.
 I will contact you when it is time to pick out your puppy.

 We do give out breeding rights but only on occasion.
 I am very selective and do not promote it.
 As more people request full breeding rights, there is going to be an over abundance of these dogs, that are not bred for quality, but quantity and many of them are already being mixed with other breeds.
 There are many qualities and health issues to consider when breeding the Cavaliers.
 It is of utmost importance that the integrity of this breed be protected as it continues to become more and more popular.